AfifRana/Python-Dataset-Folder-Splitter/README.md

 # Python-Dataset-Folder-Splitter
-For splitting dataset folder e.g. train set, validation set, test set
+For splitting dataset folder e.g. train set, validation set, test set.
+Especially for dataset with large amount of files, such as images.
+You can run the splitter on your computer or your cloud machine such as Google Colab.
+Make sure python is installed on your machine.

 Steps :
 1. Open the files.